aptech/docs/docs/CR-xlsGetSheetTypes.rst

     rowNum = 2;
     ctypes = xlsGetSheetTypes(fname, sheetNum, rowNum);

-    //Do not print any values after the decimal point format /rd 6,0;
+    // Do not print any values after the decimal point format /rd 6,0;
     print ctypes;